COMMISSIONS AND MINISTRIES

 Bro.
 Joel Rucker, Director

-The Rites of Passage Program is a Parks Chapel AME program for boys only and parallels the College Bound Program, which seeks to help students discover and achieve their career objective.
+The Rites of Passage Program is a Parks Chapel AME program for boys only and parallels the College Bound Program, which seeks to help students discover and achieve their career objectives.

 STEWARDSHIP AND FINANCE

 Recognizing that “everything belongs to God” the Stewardship and Finance Committee promotes and cultivates stewardship through ongoing education to the congregation and administers the Financial Ministry of the church.
-As Christians we are called to give on every occasion in obedience to God.
-The Committee accurately account for all financial inflows and outflows of the church in a timely manner.
+As Christians, we are called to give on every occasion in obedience to God.
+The Committee accurately accounts for all financial inflows and outflows of the church in a timely manner.

 STEWARDESS BOARD